Skip links and keyboard navigation

 • waste illegally dumped by businesses—on land or in waterways.

-Industrial solid waste is divided into hazardous and non-hazardous.
-This waste is regulated under the (New Regulated Waste Classification and Waste-related Environmentally Relevant Activity (ERA) classifications).
-These classifications also define as hazardous certain commercial products, such as cleaning fluids, paints and pesticides.
+Industrial solid waste is divided into hazardous and non-hazardous and is regulated in accordance with the Regulated Waste Classification.
+Hazardous classifications also include hazardous certain commercial products, such as cleaning fluids, paints and pesticides.

-Even though the management of waste in manufacturing and industry is highly regulated, microplastics and their uncontrolled release into the environment has not been fully evaluated.
-For example, high levels of microplastic pollution have been found in water and sediment discharged from a textile industrial area microplastics, nanoplastics and microbeads could be escaping from other industrial sites[1].
+Even though the management of waste in manufacturing and industry is highly regulated, some materials such as microplastics travel through uncontrolled releases into the environment, and their impacts have not been fully evaluated[1].
+For example, high levels of microplastic pollution have been found in water and sediment discharged from a textile industrial area[1], and microplastics, nanoplastics and microbeads may be escaping from other industrial sites[1].

 Manufacturing and industrial waste may move through the environment via four pathways: